CoScale/docs/_docs_getting_started/install-rum.md

 ---
 layout: page
-title: Install Real User Monitoring
+title: Integrate Real User Monitoring (RUM)
 ---

 The CoScale Real User Monitoring service or RUM is a javascript snippet that provides insight into the performance on the user's device.
 It tells you what is happening on your website after a webpage has left your infrastructure.
+You will see all  API calls, resources like Javascript and CSS, and external services.
+We will measure how long they take to load en the impact on the overal performance of your website.

 {% include alert.html type="info" text="The snippet will have little to no impact on webpage performance, it uses the browser API to retrieve data and will run after the page is loaded." %}